TheOrangeLego/kubic/README.md

 ### Motivation

-Coming from a background in static type languages, I appreciated the simplistic syntax from Python, though I was never a fan of it's dynamic type system.
+Coming from a background in static type languages, I appreciated the simplistic syntax from Python, though I was never a fan of its dynamic type system.
 Instead of relying on additional frameworks or libraries, Kubic at its core is a static type, non-verbose programming language.

 ### Sample Code